LandonTheCoder/lc3tools-ng/README.md

 I also fixed the vast majority of the compiler warnings.

+The `lc3sim` code has been massively reorganized, and some variable and argument types have been changed.
+For example, most status variables are now booleans.

 Behavioral changes: `lc3sim-tk` would wait 250ms to display output from the LC-3 if a newline wasn't present, which could cause noticeable input lag.
 Now it only waits 5ms.
 It also has optional support for an idle mode when LC-3 is waiting for input (which can be disabled with the "idle\_sleep" feature).

 ## To-Do ##